rebin03/django-rest-api/README.md

 # Django REST API

-This repository api projects that I have created to learn and practice Django REST Framework (DRF) concepts.
+This repository contain api projects that I have created to learn and practice Django REST Framework (DRF) concepts.

 ## Topics Covered